CumulusNetworks/docs/content/cumulus-linux/Layer-2/IGMP-and-MLD-Snooping.md

 MLD snooping processes MLD v1/v2 reports, queries and v1 done messages for IPv6 groups.
 If IGMP or MLD snooping is disabled, multicast traffic gets flooded to all the bridge ports in the bridge.
-Similarly, in the absence of receivers in a VLAN, multicast traffic would be flooded to all ports in the VLAN.
+Similarly, in the absence of receivers in a VLAN, multicast traffic would beis flooded to all ports in the VLAN.
 The multicast group IP address is mapped to a multicast MAC address and a forwarding entry is created with a list of ports interested in receiving multicast traffic destined to that group.